influxdata/docs-v2/content/influxdb/cloud-dedicated/query-data/execute-queries/client-libraries/python.md

 ### Create an InfluxDB client

-The following example shows how to use Python with `influxdb3-python` and to instantiate a client configured for an InfluxDB database.
+The following example shows how to use Python with the `influxdb_client_3` module to instantiate a client configured for an {{% cloud-name %}} bucket.

 In your editor, copy and paste the following sample code to a new file--for example, `query-example.py`: